 300000

 And as always in computer science, there’s no free lunch.
-Using mutexes will considerable slow down your program, but that’s better than an incorrect program.
+Using mutexes will considerably slow down your program, but that’s better than an incorrect program.

 Heimdall, guard us against exceptions

-When incrementing a variable by one, the chance of an exception being raised it not really high, but with more complex code, it’s definitely possible.
-The above code is not really exception safe.
-When an exception occurs, the mutex will still be locked, while the function is already finished.
+When incrementing a variable by one, the chance of an exception being raised is not particularly high, but with more complex code, it’s definitely possible.
+The above code is not really exception-safe.
+When an exception occurs, the mutex will still be locked while the function is already finished.

 To make sure the mutex is unlocked when an exception is thrown, we could use the following code: